-- All comprehensive plans should strive to maximize public input in their planning efforts. - Balance individual property rights with community interests and goals. - Promote flexibility in the plan. - Establish on-going communication with each Town.
+- All comprehensive plans should strive to maximize public input in their planning efforts. - Balance individual property rights with community interests and goals. - Promote flexibility in the plan. - Establish on-going communication with each town.

-- Work cooperatively with the Towns to coordinate land use and compatible development patterns that respect private property rights. - Establish a policy on the relationship between the county and town plans as it relates to plan implementation. - Establish a policy to ensure Towns are providing all plan amendments and updates to the county for incorporation into the County Comprehensive Plan. - The County will maintain the County Comprehensive Plan, which will serve as a guide for future land use and zoning decisions. - New development and redevelopment will be permitted based on consideration of this Plan.
+- Work cooperatively with the Towns to coordinate land use and compatible development patterns that respect private property rights. - Establish a policy on the relationship between the county and town plans as it relates to plan implementation. - Establish a policy to ensure Towns are providing all plan amendments and updates to the county for incorporation into the County Comprehensive Plan. - The county will maintain the County Comprehensive Plan, and reference local plans for future land use and zoning decisions. - New development and redevelopment will be permitted based on consideration of this plan.